Macroscopic localization and collective memory in Poisson renewal resetting: Introduction

 Many systems exhibit long-term memory, manifested by slow, history-dependent relaxation of macroscopic observables.
 Examples include intermittently emitting quantum dots, neuronal activity with bursty temporal dynamics, and human or animal movement~\cite{brokmann2003statistical, bianco2007brain, gonzalez2008understanding, zaburdaev2015levy, jeon2011vivo, weigel2011ergodic, barkai2020packets, vilk2022ergodicity, vilk2022unravelling, vilk2022classification}.
 A predominant theoretical approach to describe such \textit{aging} behavior is based on non-Poissonian renewal processes, where broadly distributed waiting times lead to a decaying renewal rate, and observables depend explicitly on the time since system preparation~\cite{godreche2001statistics, schulz2014aging, cakir2006dynamical}.
 A paradigmatic realization is provided by the continuous-time random walk (CTRW), in which stochastic motion is interspersed by power-law waiting times, giving rise to anomalous transport and aging~\cite{metzler2000random, bel2005weak, metzler2014anomalous}.
-By contrast, Poisson renewal processes provide a memoryless benchmark.
+By contrast, Poisson renewal processes provide a memoryless benchmark: repeated renewals that reset the internal clock, restore time-translation invariance and suppress aging.